mjpitz/rpi-cloud-init/README.md

 ## 6 - Spinning up k3s

-I toggle this between a single 15 node cluster and 3, 5 node clusters.
 Since much of the k3s HA is experimental, I occasionally need to toggle this configuration.
+I'll sometimes run this as a single 15 node cluster or three 5 node clusters.
-This process uses the docker-machine from the previous step to spin up the k3s elements.
+This process uses the docker-machine setup from the previous step to spin up the k3s elements.

 ```bash
 $ ./k3s/up.sh